ArkadiiMalygin/java-project-72/README.md

 ## You can:
-1)Create new page for checking\n
+1:Create new page for checking\
-2)Show all pages that r in the repo
+2:Show all pages that r in the repo\
-3)Show induvidual page(with all checks that has been done) 4)Check page(multiple times)
+3:Show induvidual page(with all checks that has been done)\
+4:Check page(multiple times)\